railsgirls-ph/rails-girls-manila-2012/README.md

 *   <a href="http://ph.linkedin.com/in/maricris122680" target="_blank"> Maricris Nonato </a> will speak about Software Development in general.
 *    <a href="http://www.bryanbibat.net/" target="_blank"> Bryan Bibat </a> will give introduction to Ruby and Ruby on Rails.
 *   Some coaches will give quick notes on developing Ruby on Rails applications.
+*   You will be grouped after the talks.

 ## Organizes and Partners
 ---------------------------------------